TENET-RCCPII/identity-2019/A-Z_of_CarpentryConnect-Johannesburg2018.md

 We would like to take photos during the course of CarpentryConnect to use in future reports, blog posts, and on Social Media.
 Please let Anelda van der Walt or Juan Steyn know if you would prefer not to be included in photos.

+#### Parking

+Free parking is available at the venue and hotel at Birchwood Hotel & Conference Centre.

 ### Q: Questions